Aruiz99/CatGrowing/README.md

-> **Why use a fixed seed histogram?**  Keeping the reference composition constant prevents *mode‑locking*.
-The algorithm does not dilute the seed’s identity as it grows, which leads to clearer region boundaries – especially useful when working with highly heterogeneous categorical rasters.
+> **Why use a fixed seed histogram?**  Keeping the reference composition constant ensures stability during growth.
+The algorithm preserves the seed’s identity as it expands, which leads to clearer region boundaries – especially useful when working with highly heterogeneous categorical rasters.

 ---